anisotropi4/goldfinch/README.md

 The scripts in **testrailway** will create a **testrailway** Arangodb database instance, import the railway data extracted from an OpenStreetMap Overpass API server in **osmrailway** and create a json report containing OSM node information which can then be viewed in the 'visualisation' sub-directory using a d3/leaflet mashup http://bl.ocks.org/anisotropi4/3452a4d2d7e848511feafe8a6c1bfaee

-The **testrailway** dataset was used on a smaller North Yorkshire dataset based to prove the concept before moving to the British Isles due to issues with scaling the visualisation code.
+The **testrailway** dataset was used on a smaller North Yorkshire dataset based to prove the concept before moving to the British Isles which is manged using the **fullrailway** scripts, and is due to issues with scaling the visualisation.

 The ArangoDB used is based on the ArangoDB server docker build scripts here https://github.com/guidoeco/docker in the arangodb directory.

 The render uses a mash up of d3 (https://d3js.org) and leaflet (http://leafletjs.com).

+## fullrailway

+The scripts in **fullrailway** will create a **fullrailway** Arangodb database instance for a larger geographical area, import the railway data extracted from an OpenStreetMap Overpass API server in **osmrailway** and create a json report containing OSM node information which can then be viewed in the 'visualisation' sub-directory using a d3/leaflet mashup.

+Due to the large size of data associated with the British Isles (920k+ points) two approaches are used to render the information.
+The first is based on a random selection heuristic and can be seen here http://bl.ocks.org/anisotropi4/85107c0e617f382e8462b1f264998718

+## overlapfilter

+This contains a set of scripts that calculate a "valid distance" parameter for the data associated with the British Isles (920k+ points).
+The visualisation based on this overlap heuristic can be seen here: http://bl.ocks.org/anisotropi4/003ed4f355160a49f0c4b3e169191ac8

 ## 'bin' directory scripts